stevro/myspot/README.md

 # Deploy
+- Firstly run `npm run build` then `firebase deploy` for deploying everything.
-- `firebase deploy --only hosting`
+- To deploy only the files run `firebase deploy --only hosting`
-- `firebase deploy --only functions`
+- To deploy only the functions run `firebase deploy --only functions`